CourseReps/ECEN489-Spring2015/Project1/Team3/README.md

 **Module Lead: Hong**
 ###Essentials:

 **PRIORITY.
-Need to get promiscuous mode working and reading mac addresses of nearby devices.**
+Need to get promiscuous mode working and reading mac addresses of all nearby devices.**

 Next, we need to solve problems with connecting devices and sharing content via bluetooth, and in the meantime explore options with wifi connection and data transfer to the mule.